 They have signed contracts with insurers to fix cars.
 They have to do what the adjuster of the insurance company says.
 Business in the body shop industry is tough to survive in, having insurance contracts or DRP’s is a way to stay alive.
 They adhere to what the regulations of their contract states.

 The way some insurers save money is cutting the repair time down.
-This does not affect you at all, it effects the body shop.
+This does not affect you at all, it affects the body shop.
 You have to manually enter the time for repair.
 Say a quarter panel has a large dent in it, you enter 5 hours body time in mitchell, the insurer will enter 2.5.
 If you are a DRP you can argue, if you are not a DRP you can refuse to do the repair for the amount of time they want it done in.

 Body Shops like it when DRP’s write to replace items rather than to repair, you can manually change the time.
 Its automatically set in the software and that’s what they pay.
 It doesn’t matter if it takes the body shop 10 minutes to replace a fender or 5 hours, they get paid the same.

 Paint time is a time used to pay for whatever it takes to paint the part or parts, and blending panels if needed.